June Christy

-June Christy (born Shirley Luster; November 20, 1925June 21, 1990) was an American singer, known for her work in the cool jazz genre and for her silky smooth vocals.
+June Christy (born Shirley Luster; November 20, 1925 – June 21, 1990) was an American singer, known for her work in the cool jazz genre and for her silky smooth vocals.
 Her success as a singer began with The Stan Kenton Orchestra.
 She pursued a solo career from 1954 and is best known for her debut album Something Cool.
 After her death, she was hailed as "one of the finest and most neglected singers of her time."

 Biography

 Early life

 Shirley Luster was born in Springfield, Illinois, United States.
 She moved with her parents Steve and Marie (née Crain) Luster to Decatur, Illinois, when she was three years old.
 She began to sing with the Decatur-based Bill Oetzel Orchestra at thirteen.
 While attending Decatur High School she appeared with Oetzel and his society band, the Ben Bradley Band, and Bill Madden's Band.

+Her first work outside of Decatur was with the Dick Cisne Orchestra of nearby Champaign, Illinois, performing as far away as Texas and Louisiana.
 After high school she moved to Chicago, changed her name to Sharon Leslie, and sang with a group led by Boyd Raeburn.
 Later she joined Benny Strong's band.
 In 1944, Strong's band moved to New York City at the same time Christy was quarantined in Chicago with scarlet fever.